Skip to Main Content (Press Enter)

 This form must be used if you want to make a complaint about the conduct of a judge that is alleged to constitute judicial misconduct.

-The following information is intended to assist you before completing the complaint form.
-More detailed information is available on the Judicial Council’s website, judicialcouncil.ie, or on request.
+Please read the following information to assist you before completing the complaint form.

 Who may make a complaint?

-1. by a person who is directly affected by the alleged misconduct of a judge or,
+1. a person who is directly affected by the alleged misconduct of a judge or

-2. by a person who witnessed the alleged misconduct of a judge.
+2. a person who witnessed the alleged misconduct of a judge.

-This person is referred to as a Complainant.
-Where you make the complaint on your own behalf, complete Part 1A.
+This person is referred to as a Complainant for the purpose of the complaint form.

 A complaint may be made on behalf of a Complainant by another person only in the following circumstances: